-- 11. (a) A Circuit or Bar Association shall be entitled to nominate some person to be its member ex officio of the Bar Council in place of its Leader or Chairman/Chair (as the case may be) and such person shall remain its member ex officio of the Bar Council until the Circuit or Bar Association (as the case may be) shall otherwise determine.
-A person may not be appointed or thereafter act as a nominee unless on the date on which they are appointed and on every occasion on which they so act (i) they are a subscriber and a member of the Circuit or Bar Association (as the case may be) of which they are the nominee; and (ii) they are not a member of the Bar Standards Board. - (b) References in these Regulations to Circuit Leaders and to Chairmen or Chairs of Bar Associations shall include their respective nominees appointed as aforesaid.
+10. (a) A Circuit or Bar Association shall be entitled to nominate some person to be its member ex officio of the Bar Council in place of its Leader or Chairman/Chair (as the case may be) and such person shall remain its member ex officio of the Bar Council until the Circuit or Bar Association (as the case may be) shall otherwise determine.
+A person may not be appointed or thereafter act as a nominee unless on the date on which he is appointed and on every occasion on which he so acts (i) he is a subscriber and a member of the Circuit or Bar Association (as the case may be) of which he is the nominee; and (ii) he is not a member of the Bar Standards Board.

+(b) References in these Regulations to Circuit Leaders and to Chairmen or Chairs of Bar Associations shall include their respective nominees appointed as aforesaid.